greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 Recently, while working on an assignment for my Urban Science Masters, I came across a wonderful JS library known as [Leaflet](https://leafletjs.com/).
 Here's a quickstart guide to using Leaflet, although there are also several [tutorials](https://leafletjs.com/examples.html) on the site.

-*While I generally assume that the reader is familiar with basic HTML, CSS and Javascript, working files are provided for the newcomer.*
+*While I generally assume that the reader is familiar with basic HTML, CSS and Javascript, working files are provided for the newcomer.
+The files are all available at the accompany Github repository [here](https://github.com/greentfrapp/leaflet-tutorial).
+Just follow the instructions on the repo to access the files.*

 ---